Runner's Guide to Finding the Right Shoe

 - Shop swollen.
-Your feet naturally swell during the day.
-Shop at the end of the day, when your feet are most swollen, to ensure that your foot will have room in your new shoes.
-Bring the type of socks you normally wear when you run or work out, and bring shoe inserts if you use them.
+Your feet swell as the day goes on.
+Try on shoes at the end of the day, when your feet are most swollen, to ensure that you will have room in your new shoes.
+Bring the type of socks you wear when you run or work out and shoe inserts, if you use them.

 - Ask experts.
-Enlist the help of a salesperson at the store who can walk you through your options.
-You can also consult a sports medicine physician or podiatrist before visiting the shoe store.
+Ask the salesperson for help.
+They can walk you through options that are appropriate for your foot.
+You can also consult a sports medicine physician or podiatrist (foot care physician) before you shop.

 - Get sized.
 Your feet change in size and shape over time.
 Your feet also differ from each other in size and shape.
-That’s why it’s essential to always try on both shoes, and fit to the larger foot.
+That is why you must try on both shoes, and fit to the larger foot.

 - Know your pronation pattern.
-Knowing how your feet pronate — or move from side to side — when you walk or run will help you find the right shoe for your foot structure.
+Feet naturally pronate — or move from side to side — when you walk or run.
+Knowing how your feet pronate will help you find the right shoe for your foot structure.
 Learn more below.